G-Ray/masq-store/WHITEPAPER.md

   * Not suitable for large scale data storage (e.g. photos, videos, etc.).
 A possible solution is to pair a "static" device (i.e. a server) and store large documents there.
   * No social features - cannot *share* content with other users.
 A possible solution also involves a paired server that can be used as a gateway to publish documents on the Web.
-  * Not relying on the cloud means there are no backups.
+  * Not relying on the cloud means there are no backups automatic.
 If you lose your devices, you lose *all* your data.

 # Demo